ThakkarRajan/ThakkarRajan/README.md

 - 🌱 I’m currently learning **How to make my code even cleaner than my room. 😅**

-- 👨‍💻 All of my projects are available at my personal [website]([https://www.rajanthakkar.me/](https://portfolio-rajan-phi.vercel.app/))
+- 👨‍💻 Explore all of my projects on my personal portfolio website:  🌐 [https://portfolio-rajan-phi.vercel.app](https://portfolio-rajan-phi.vercel.app)

 - 💬 Ask me about **React, Vue, Tailwind CSS, or the best way to make a perfect cup of coffee while coding.**